mayuresh12345/Equity-portfolio-allocation-system/README.md

 **Financial Indicators:**

-● <u>Volume Traded:</u> - Volume of trade is the quantity of shares traded in total for the specified security during a trading day.
+● <ins>Volume Traded:</ins> - Volume of trade is the quantity of shares traded in total for the specified security during a trading day.
 Volume trade is measured on stocks, bonds, ETFs, options, etc.

 ● EPS: - The ratio of a company’s net profit to the number of outstanding shares is known as Earnings per share (EPS).
 The higher the EPS the more profitable a company is.